rossgk2/physmath/README.md

 I love every single one of these topics just as much as the culmination that is differential geometry, so I won't be offended if you decide to stop halfway through the calculus textbook or something like that.
 (It's not like I'll know if you do so!).

-And let's be real- if even five or so people read some the precalculus texbook of this collection and come away with new insights, I'll be happy.
-Seriously- precalculus is one of math's subjects that is treated the worst (probably because it's most often taught by high school teachers who don't fully understand it themselves)!
+And let's be real- if even five or so people read some of my precalculus texbook and come away with new insights, I'll be happy.
+Seriously.
+Precalculus is one of math's subjects that is treated the worst!

 # Towards actually satisfyingly explained math